 Few nursing careers offer this level of variety.
-Learn to be a leader and gain outdoor, adventure and weapons skills.
+Learn to be a leader and gain outdoor, adventure and soldiering skills.

 - SpecialisationMedical and Health